miohtama/opsec/source/team/index.rst

 * Programming community package repositories

-Basic security understanding and cyberhygiene should be still applied when installing from the safe channels.
-E.g. Google Play is known to host several rigged applications.
+Basic security understanding and cyberhygiene should still be applied when installing from safe channels (e.g., Google Play is known to host several rigged applications).

-Even if the malware is not targetting the project itself, the malware authors inspect the infected computers for high value targets and may open an attack if they notice such a successful infection.
+Even if malware is not targeting the project itself, malware authors inspect infected computers for high-value targets and may open an attack if they notice such a successful infection.